In the U.S., there are airport lounges … and then there are Amex Centurion Lounges. It's really that simple.

 Finally, you can get in with the American Express Centurion Card, which is an invite-only credit card reserved for Amex’s top spenders.

 Head to the lounge and simply present your Platinum, Reserve, or Centurion card along with a same-day boarding pass on any airline.
 There is no requirement that you purchased the flight with your Amex Platinum card.
+You can also now “check-in” ahead of time using the Amex app and simply show your ID and boarding pass upon arrival.

-Amex has tightened up on when you can get into Centurion lounges to combat crowding.
+But Amex has tightened up on when you can get into Centurion lounges to combat crowding.
 As of March 2019, you can only get into a Centurion Lounge within three hours of your originally scheduled flight departure.
-Luckily, this policy doesn’t apply if you’re at the airport during a layover.
+Luckily, this policy doesn't apply if you're at the airport during a layover.

-And you can no longer get into the lounge upon arrival – only departing flights will qualify for a visit.
+And you can no longer get into the lounge upon arrival.
+Only departing flights will qualify for a visit.

-Each Amex Platinum cardholder can bring two guests into the lounge for free.
+Each Amex Platinum cardholder can currently bring two guests into the lounge for free.
 Children under two will be admitted free of charge, and won’t count towards the two complimentary guest count as long as they are accompanied by a parent or guardian with a “lap infant” boarding pass, birth certificate or any other proof of age.

-Amex Centurion Lounge Amenities & Food
+Amex Centurion Lounge Food, Drink & Amenities

 Wondering what you'll find at your next Centurion Lounge?
 It depends on which location you visit.